jeremiahlukus/rubyBlog/README.md

 A)
- 1) what are I building? - personal site a place to blog, share my work and have people contact me
+ 1)personal site a place to blog, share my work and have people contact me

-	2) Who am I  building it for?
-I am  building it for myself but also for the community as a whole.
-Sharing what I am learning by blogging.
-	3) What features do we want to have-
+	3) Features
            a) create / edit / destroy
            b) markdown
            c) syntax highlighting